-VII.
-Prohibited Transactions
+7. Prohibited Transactions

-Investment advisors are prohibited from entering into any transactions on behalf of the Fund that are not expressly authorized by this Policy or by specific investment advisor guidelines.
-All advisors and consultants shall disclose any and all economic positions that may conflict with SERS' investment objectives and guidelines.
-Transactions not expressly authorized by this Policy shall be subject to Section VI, paragraph 3 of this Policy.
+Investment managers are prohibited from entering into any transactions on behalf of the Fund that are not expressly authorized by this Policy or by specific investment manager guidelines and all applicable laws and regulations.
+All managers and consultants shall disclose any and all economic positions that may conflict with SERS' investment objectives and guidelines.

-VIII.
-Investment Advisor Evaluations
+8. Investment Manager Evaluations

-The Board endeavors not to make adverse retention decisions about investment advisors based upon performance absent at least three years of performance data, recognizing that investment strategies are best assessed over full market cycles.
+The Board endeavors not to make adverse retention decisions about investment managers based upon performance absent at least three years of performance data, recognizing that investment strategies are best assessed over full market cycles.

 The Board's time horizon to review performance trends shall normally be over full market cycles, although the trend in investment experience over other time periods may be judged important.
 Any extreme or unusual events or trends will be considered when evaluating intermediate and short-term investment results.
-Public Markets Advisor Retention Guidelines have been developed in order to assist staff in applying consistent criteria to evaluate investment advisors and are related to this Policy.
+The Investment Manager Monitoring Policy has been developed in order to assist staff in applying consistent criteria to evaluate investment managers.

-Notwithstanding the above, the staff will review advisor performance, portfolio positioning, and transactions at least annually.
+Notwithstanding the above, the staff will review manager performance, portfolio positioning, and transactions at least annually.

-IX.
-Corporate Governance Standards
+9. Corporate Governance Standards